NBC logo: 2006–2007

 Shortly after the beginning of the 2006–07 television season, almost all NBC programming included graphics for Today, Meet the Press, and Dateline NBC.
 The left version was less embossed than the one used previously and did not display the NBC acronym beneath it.
 After the beginning of the 2009–10 season on September 28, 2009, as part of the lead-up to the 2010 Winter Olympics in Vancouver, the Olympics variant of the on-screen logo was used on all network programming, except for news.

 Since December 2007, NBC occasionally places a text-based advertisement for an upcoming program above or next to the NBC peacock, which is present on both the SD and HD feeds.

 January–September 2008

-NBC updated its logo once again on January 4, 2008, with all network promos and IDs ending with the peacock feathers circling around until they forming the 2D logo.
+NBC updated its logo once again on January 4, 2008, with all network promos and IDs ending with the peacock feathers circling around until forming the 2D logo.
 The feathers also popped in tune to the NBC chimes, which were sometimes played using different instruments other than the standard xylophone, or other sounds set to G-E-C (such as a telephone in promos for The Office or the ringing of a cash register in promos for Deal or No Deal).
 The ".com" suffix added to create the URL for promoting the network's website was sometimes featured beside the logo.